AartiBadami/ConwaysGameOfLife/README.md

 ("3" can be replaced with any number and board.txt with the name of the txt file containing the initial board)

 OUTPUT FORMAT:
-The output is another board displaying the
+The output is a board displaying the final state, based on the number of iterations specified by the user in the input.